Art. Life. Place. - A Blog

 Conservation restrictions (CRs) are a powerful tool for protecting Cape Cod’s rivers, wetlands, and open spaces.
 By limiting development while keeping land in private or municipal ownership, CRs allow ecosystems to recover and thrive.
 The Childs River exemplifies this success, with former cranberry bogs transformed into vibrant wetlands supporting brook trout, river otters, and herons, thanks in part to the Falmouth Rod & Gun Club.
 Along the Quashnet and Mashpee rivers, CRs enable habitat restoration, improve fish passage, and maintain water quality.
 Tools like the MassGIS Open Space & Conservation Restrictions map help residents understand protections and support long-term ecological and community benefits.

-Restoring What Remains: The Mashpee River’s Split Identity
+Restoring What Remains: the Mashpee River’s Split Identity

 Cape Cod’s Mashpee River is a study in contrasts: its lower reaches remain a coldwater stronghold, spring-fed and shaded, with clean gravel beds and woody structure that support brook trout, river herring, and other native species.
 In the upper river, however, a century of cranberry farming left behind straightened channels, drained wetlands, outdated dams, and shallow, warm waters that stress fish and limit migration.
 Restoration is now underway to remove barriers, restore meanders, and reconnect the river to its floodplain, improving habitat and water quality.
 With these efforts, the Mashpee River has the potential to once again function as a connected, thriving coldwater system from source to sea.